Seven Stories Press, 2020

 Agent: Elise Capron

-Essays on race, culture, and identity, Native Americans, the Latinx community, and more from the prolific writer, activist, bookseller, and LA's poet laureate.
+Essays on race, culture, and identity, Native Americans, the Xicanx community, and more from the prolific writer, activist, bookseller, and LA's Poet Laureate.

 • Publishers Weekly Fall 2019 Top 10 Essays & Literary Criticism picks

 “A distinguished Mexican American writer meditates on the place of Xicanx culture in what he sees as a sick and increasingly fragmented global society. …Powerful from start to finish, Rodriguez’s book celebrates Xicanx culture and wisdom while calling for much-needed global healing. …A thoughtful and radically provocative collection.”

 “Rodriguez's essays, like his poetry and fiction, emphasize the experiences of Indigenous and Xicanx peoples in a United States that too often is, at best, indifferent to them. …A work of revolutionary empathy.”

 "Luis Rodríguez is a poet prophet for our times."